Everything you need to know about SQLite

 There are many reasons to use SQLite.
 First, it is very easy to use.
 There is no need to install or configure anything.
 SQLite is very fast and lightweight.
 It can be used in embedded systems or in applications where a database is not needed.

-The SQLite does not require installation and can be used directly.
-It does not need the help of the server to configure the database operations like start, stop, etc. And also, it can work without the use of an administrator to create a new database instance to grant or revoke permission.
+SQLite does not require installation and can be used directly.
+It does not need the help of the server to configure the database operations like start, stop, etc. Also, it can work without the use of an administrator to create a new database instance to grant or revoke permission.

-SQLite works; there is no need for troubleshooting or analyzing system power failure or system crash.
-While in other SQL, some might require complex installation procedures and permission from the system.
+SQLite works; there is no need for troubleshooting or analysing system power failures or system crashes.
+In other SQL, some might require complex installation procedures and permission from the system.

 If you want to know more information and installation about SQLite, you can go through the Official SQLite link.